dotnet/linker/docs/illink-options.md

 For advanced custom steps which need interaction with external values there is a `--custom-data KEY=VALUE` option.
-Each key can have a simple value assigned which means if you need to store multiple values for the same key use custom separator for the values and pass them as one key-value pair.
+Each key can have a simple value assigned which means if you need to store multiple values for the same key, you should use custom separators for the values and pass them as one key-value pair.

 ### Supplementary [custom attributes](data-formats.md#custom-attributes-annotations-format)